 - Losing your ability to earn a living

 Call a Rochester Traumatic Brain Injury Lawyer at Cellino Law Today!

 If you have recently sustained an injury to your brain caused by an accident in a car or a slip-and-fall injury, or any other type of accident, you might soon discover that insurance carriers are not interested in what is best for you.
 Regardless of the type of head or brain injury, you have sustained, the goal of insurance adjusters is to pay the minimum amount possible for the claim.

 Many insurers might try to downplay the severity of your injuries or they may even go as far as claiming that you already have a pre-existing condition.
 They may even challenge the type of impact that the head or brain injury has caused to your life while putting pressure on you to accept a minimal payout.

 Never allow any insurance adjuster to threaten or blackmail your well-being and your future.
 Our personal injury attorneys in Rochester, know that the outcome of any victim of a personal injury is very important, and we never take these cases lightly.
-Call our Rochester injury firm today at (800) 555-5555 to get your injury claim started.
+Call our Rochester, NY injury firm today at (800) 555-5555 to get your injury claim started.